JoaoMiranda-88237-UM/ESRG_class/README.md

         In client: ./client "print message"

     [MESSAGE QUEUES - TCP]
-    -Send a message to server and reply to others clients:
-        In client: ./client "print message"
+    -Send a message to server and reply to others clients:// In client: ./client "print message"

-    -Kill server:
+    -Kill server://
         In server: "close" or "cntrl+c"

-    -Kill client connection:
+    -Kill client connection://
         In client: ./client "close"

     [TCP]